enriquepablo/nlproject/docs/bnf.rst

-The modifiers that a verb can take are specified through mod-defs, where we give the label that the modifier will take, connected through the reserved word `a` with the type of terms that can be used in that modifier.
+The modifiers that a verb can take are specified through mod-defs, where we give the label that the modifier will take, connected through the reserved word `a` with the type of terms that can be used as that modifier.

 So, for
 example, let's define verbs that express actions that a person can perform on